bluebindu/bluebindu.github.io/content/writings/anabaseis/index.md

 * * *

-Burkert, W. 1992.
-The Orientalizing Revolution: Near Eastern Influence on Greek Culture in the Early Archaic Age.
+Burkert, W. 1992. *The Orientalizing Revolution: Near Eastern Influence on Greek Culture in the Early Archaic Age*.
 Translated by Margaret E. Pinder and Walter Burkert.
 Cambridge: Harvard University Press.